GNajarro317/Bikeshare_Pandas_Project/README.md

->**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
-Clone the remote repository to your local machine.
-Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
 Date project was created: 7-24-2024
-Date README file was last updated: 8-12-2024
+Date README file was last updated: 9-18-2024

 ### Project Title
 Bikeshare Data Project

 ### Description
-In the project, students had to utilize Python to examine data connected with bike share systems for Chicago, New York City, and Washington in the US.
-Student had to write code to get the data and answer questions about it by quantifing statistics, and writing a dialogue that takes in input to create an interactive experience in the terminal that presented these statistics.
+In this project, I had to utilize pandas library to examine data connected with bike share systems in Chicago, New York City, and Washington in the US.
+I had to write code to retrieve the data and answer questions about it by quantifing statistics, and writing a dialogue that takes in input to create an interactive experience in the terminal that presented these statistics.

+The program provides the following information:

+* Most popular month, day, and hour
+* Most popular start station and end station
+* Most popular combination of start and end stations
+* Total trip duration and average trip duration
+* Types of users by number and by gender
+* The oldest user and youngest user
+* The most common birth year amongst users

 ### Files used
 Files used in this project include: